miu200521358/pmx_dressup/archive/Readme_en.txt

 Basically, you can start the exe as it is.

-The version with logging outputs a log file in the same location as the output VMD file path.
+The version with logging outputs a log file in the same location as the exe file path.

 The file history can be copied by placing "history.json" in the same hierarchy as the exe.